View Kathleen Bessey's Obituary on sltrib.com and share memories

 Our mother's very most favorite thing in the world was to have her entire family all together.
 We know she will be watching over us all as we celebrate, love and honor her.
 She truly is an angel.

-She is survived by her husband, Merritt Lane Bessey; daughters, Lori (Brad) Myers and Robin Kehl; sons, Brett (Jennifer) Batchelor, Matthew (Nicole) Batchelor, Adam (Katie); step-sons, Michael Bessey, Chris (Tina) Bessey and step-daughter, Kim Bessey; brother, Ronald Snow; sisters, Alice (DeeWorth) Williams, Jolene Gilbert; 22 grandchildren and 22 great-grandchildren.
+She is survived by her husband, Merritt Lane Bessey; daughters, Lori (Brad) Myers and Robin Kehl; sons, Brett (Jennifer) Batchelor, Matthew (Nicole) Batchelor, Adam (Katie) Batchelor; step-sons, Michael Bessey, Chris (Tina) Bessey and step-daughter, Kim Bessey; brother, Ronald Snow; sisters, Alice (DeeWorth) Williams, Jolene Gilbert; cousin, Beverly Davis; 22 grandchildren and 22 great-grandchildren.

-She is preceded in death by her twin sons, Brad James and Chad Charles Batchelor; Mother, Father, and brother, Gene Snow and wife Bonnie; brother-in-law, Gary Gilbert; sister-in-law, Jeanie Snow; step-son, Jay Bessey; grandsons, McKay and Preston Myers; granddaughter, Shay Kehl and cousin, Beverly Davis.
+She is preceded in death by her twin sons, Brad James and Chad Charles Batchelor; Mother, Father, and brother, Jean Snow and wife Bonnie; brother-in-law, Gary Gilbert; sister-in-law, Jeanie Snow; step-son, Jay Bessey; grandsons, McKay and Preston Myers and granddaughter, Shay Kehl.

 Funeral Services will be held Monday February 17, 2020 at the Rose Summit Ward LDS Church, 5424 West Rosecrest Road, Herriman, Utah at 11:00 a.m. with a viewing from 9:30 to 10:30 a.m.
 Another viewing will be held Sunday February 16, 2020 at Larkin Mortuary-Riverton, 3688 West 12600 South, Riverton, Utah from 6:00 to 8:00 p.m.
 Interment will take place at Larkin Sunset Gardens, 1950 East Dimple Dell Road (10600 South), Sandy, Utah.